 It’s also important to stress that maintaining a local TNR colony is likely not the determining factor behind whether someone abandons a pet or not.
 Surely there are a variety of other issues that factor into this irresponsible behavior.
 However, efforts should be made to place feeding stations in out-of-the-way locations to minimize the likelihood of desperate people illegally abandoning their pet cats.
 Other strategies should also be employed to further reduce

-potential abandonment, such as posting signs about abandonment ordinances at high-profile cat
+potential abandonment, such as posting signs about abandonment ordinances at a high-profile cat

 Why are feeding bans ineffective?